Danielle Brooks: 2020–present

 In 2020, Brooks co-starred opposite Tony Hale in the comedy film Eat Wheaties!.
 In 2021 she played gospel singer Mahalia Jackson in the made-for-television biographical film Robin Roberts Presents: Mahalia, for which she received nominations for Critics' Choice Awards, Satellite Awards, and NAACP Image Award for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special, and an Primetime Emmy Award for Outstanding Television Movie as an executive producer.
 From 2021 to 2022, Brooks voiced Lillie Carter-Grant, mother of protagonist Karma and doctor, in the animated series Karma's World.
 In 2022, Brooks was cast in James Gunn's Max superhero series Peacemaker playing the role of Leota Adebayo, Amanda Waller's (Viola Davis) daughter.
 The series is a spin-off of Gunn's film The Suicide Squad (2021) and is the first television series to be included in the DCEU.
 In a 2022 interview, Brooks revealed that Gunn was a big fan of Orange Is the New Black and wrote the part of Adebayo with her in mind.
 The role gained her a Saturn Award for Best Supporting Actress on Television nomination in 2022.

 In 2022, Brooks starred as Berniece in a Broadway revival of August Wilson's The Piano Lesson starting on September 19, 2022, directed by LaTanya Richardson Jackson; the production received mixed reviews from critics.
 Brooks received a Drama Desk Award for Outstanding Featured Actress in a Play nomination for her performance.
 In 2022, Brooks also hosted the Netflix reality series Instant Dream Home and was nominated for a Daytime Emmy Award for Outstanding Daytime Program Host.

 In 2023, Brooks starred in The Color Purple, a feature adaptation of the musical of the same name, directed by Blitz Bazawule.
 She received positive reviews for her performance.
 Film critic Peyton Robinson from RogerEbert.com wrote in her review: "Brooks, Tony-nominated for her onstage depiction, is the film's no-holds-barred knockout, giving an undeniably crowd-pleasing performance.
 Her charismatic presence is spellbinding, and her emotional dexterity in covering the full spectrum of affectations, from tear-jerking to side-splitting, is a joy to witness.
 Sofia is heralded for her refusal to be ignored, underestimated, or disrespected, and Brooks' performance demands the same."
 Alissa Wilkinson from The New York Times called her "incredible", while Ella Kemp from Evening Standard wrote: "Brooks' star power is infectious".
 The performance gained her nominations for an Academy Award, British Academy Film Award, and Golden Globe Award for Best Supporting Actress.

 Brooks appeared in A Minecraft Movie and voiced the main antagonist Kitty Kat in The Bad Guys 2.

 Personal life

 On July 2, 2019, Brooks announced that she was pregnant with her first child.
-In November, she gave birth to a girl.
+In November, she gave birth to a girl, Freeya.
 She married Dennis Gelin in January 2022 in Miami, Florida.

 On July 9, 2025, Brooks became an honorary member of Delta Sigma Theta sorority.